 What happens to the person who stays behind?
 The codependent?
 For the next 90 days, they would have to work their butt off with a professional as well, to get to their core of the addiction called codependency.
 The above client that I mentioned at the start of this article, never had the strength to lay down the law, and she tells her husband to leave until he got sober.
 She is still living in hell right now.
 On the other hand, let me tell you a great success story.

-A few years ago another woman came in with the same problem and concern.
+A few years ago another woman came in with the same problem and concern, she was married to an alcoholic.
 The big difference here?
 I got her and her husband to sign a contract, that stated, that if he drank one more time she would file for divorce.
 She had lined up a divorce attorney, I had all the paperwork prepared and showed him the prepared paperwork.

 Not only did he sign the contract, and move out for 90 days, but he worked with me one on one five days a week during the 90-day separation and got completely sober.
 He moved back into the house a totally different man.
 His relationship with his wife and children improved.
 She, found out that she had shattered her addiction with codependency, her fear of his rejection, his criticism, and the end result was a saved the marriage.